 Securing planning permission doesn’t necessarily mean that you can start work straightaway.
 Make sure you look at the planning conditions attached to the consent — for instance, you may need to seek approval for your chosen cladding or roofing materials.

 Many people will appoint a planning consultant before they even buy a plot, to work out the potential of a development.
-This could save you thousands of pounds on buying a project that turns out not to be feasible.
+This pre-application advice could save you thousands of pounds on buying a project that turns out not to be feasible.

 Planning consultants have full knowledge of the ever-changing planning policies that any project will be subject to.
-So, whether you are extending, renovating or building a new home, their help could be indispensable — especially if your project is in an area of which carries restrictions such as a Conservation Area or AONB.
+So, whether you are extending, renovating or building a new home, their help could be indispensable — especially if your project is in a designated area of which carries restrictions such as a Conservation Area or AONB.

 In general terms, your application should include: